-DMCA Designated Agent
+DMCA-Designated Agent

-Title II of the DMCA enables Internet service providers (ISPs), such as the College District, to limit liability for monetary damages related to copyright infringing activities of their users.
+Title II of the DMCA enables internet service providers (ISPs), such as the College District, to limit liability for monetary damages related to copyright infringing activities of their users.
 Provisions within the legislation further protect educational institutions and limit liability for monetary damages caused by copyright infringing activities of their users.
-In order to comply with Title II of the DMCA, the College District designates the following individual as the DMCA designated agent to receive notices and claims from copyright owners about infringements:
+In order to comply with Title II of the DMCA, the College District designates the following individual as the DMCA-designated agent to receive notices and claims from copyright owners about infringements:

-Name: David Hoyt
+Name: David Stephens

-Position: Chief Information Systems Officer
+Position: Chief Information Officer

-Address: 3452 Spur 339, McKinney, TX 75069
+3452 Spur 339, McKinney, TX 75069 Address:

-Telephone: (972) 599-3133
+Telephone: (972) 516-5037

-E-mail: dhoyt@collin.edu
+Email: dsstephens@collin.edu

-Additionally, the College District shall maintain a prominent link on the information technology page of the College District website that provides access to this policy and a link to report DMCA notices or claims to the DMCA-designated agent.
+Additionally, the College District will maintain a prominent link on the information technology page of the College District website that provides access to this policy and a link to report DMCA notices or claims to the DMCA-designated agent.